yowainwright/yowainwright.github.io/src/pages/2022-02-05-22-document-cookie.md

 ### Code Observation

 - Don't worry about creating a cookie string with attributes and not being able to filter it among cookies and attributes!
-- Do worry about writing tech spec which account for expires to only be re-written, not updated!
+- Do worry about writing tech spec which accounts for expires to only be re-written, not updated!
 - Remember cookie keys are are unique, in that if you assign a cookie with the same key, it will overwrite the other cookie!

 ## Final thoughts